 But new owners should be aware…

 At its core, the Borzoi is a hunter.
-His original job was to hunt wolves and hare in the harshest of climates, which is why even today this dog is a warrior.
-A warrior that can take on any challenge.
+His original job was to hunt wolves and hares in the harshest climates, which is why this dog is a warrior even today—a warrior who can take on any challenge.
+You’ll notice this immediately in your Borzoi puppy if you choose to get one.
+You see, as soon as your Borzoi can walk, they will start chasing things.
+And it doesn’t matter what!

 It could be…